-Learners will sit an external question paper that counts for 69% of the final grade.
+Pupils will be assessed regularly throughout the year, sitting a mid-topic and end of topic test for each unit.
+In addition, pupils will undertake practical assessments for each unit to help prepare for the SQA assignment.
+Pupils will sit an external question paper that counts for 69% of the final grade.
 The remaining 31% is assessed by an assignment carried out in class under exam conditions where they will be able to apply the skills they have learned in a practical challenge.